 A spirometer is used to estimate the breathing volumes.
 A spirometer is a medical device that measures the volume of air exchanged during breathing.
 It helps estimate various lung capacities and is essential for assessing respiratory health and function.

-Hence, the answer is option (4) Spirometer
+Hence, the correct answer is option (4) Spirometer

 Also Read: